pestphp/docs/team-management.md

 ## Setting Up Project

-To get started with team management in Pest, you need to specify the project's URL in your `pest.php` configuration file.
+To get started with team management in Pest, you need to specify the project's URL in your `Pest.php` configuration file.
 This URL will be used to link todos to the corresponding project management system.

 ```php
 pest()->project()->github('my-organization/my-repository');